Explore how we can work together to build a deeper, more connected relationship within yourself and with others.

 a little about my work…

-My approach integrates IFS-informed parts work, Somatic Experiencing principles, and DARe attachment models to support deeper patterns of change.
-Rather than focusing only on insight or symptom management, we pay attention to how your nervous system organizes under pressure, how protective strategies developed, and how internal parts attempt to keep you safe.
-The work moves at a pace that allows your system to participate, not override.
+Rather than focusing only on insight or symptom relief, we pay attention to how your nervous system organizes under pressure, how protective strategies developed, and how these patterns continue to influence your relationships.
+The work moves at a pace that allows your system to participate rather than override.

 This practice is collaborative and depth-oriented.
-It is designed to support sustainable shifts in how you relate to yourself and others, with careful attention to regulation, attachment patterns, and embodied awareness.
-The work is depth-oriented and collaborative.
+It supports sustainable shifts in how you relate to yourself and others, with steady attention to regulation, attachment patterns, and embodied awareness.

-Sessions are relational and collaborative.
-We move slowly enough to notice what is happening beneath the surface, especially in moments of activation or protection.
-I pay close attention to pacing, because change does not come from pushing.
-It comes from creating conditions where the nervous system feels supported enough to try something new.
-Over time, that steady attention allows patterns to soften and reorganize.
+Sessions are collaborative and relational.
+We slow the process enough to notice what is happening beneath the surface, especially in moments of activation or protection.
+I pay close attention to pacing, because lasting change does not come from pressure.
+It emerges when the nervous system feels supported enough to remain present and experiment with something new.
+Over time, this steady attention allows patterns to soften and reorganize in meaningful ways.

-I remain committed to ongoing education and professional consultation.
-This work is nuanced and depth-oriented, and I hold it with seriousness, humility, and respect for the complexity of being human.
+This is depth-oriented work.
+I hold it with deep respect for the complexity of being human.

-I offer a complimentary 30-minute consultation as a place to connect and see if this work feels like the right fit.
-We’ll talk about what’s bringing you in, what you’re hoping for, and how I work.
-It’s a space to ask questions and get a sense of whether working together feels aligned.
-It’s not a full therapy session, but it gives us both a feel for the process.
+• I offer a complimentary 30-minute consultation as a way for us to connect and see whether this work feels like a good fit.
+We’ll talk about what’s bringing you here, what you’re hoping for, and how I approach the process.
+It’s a space to ask questions and get a sense of the relational fit.
+It isn’t a full therapy session, but it gives both of us a feel for how we might work together.

-If we decide to move forward, I ask that we meet at least every two weeks.
-Many people begin weekly, especially at the start, but bi-weekly is the minimum.
-This work builds over time, and meeting consistently allows trust and depth to develop.
-Regular sessions create the continuity needed for meaningful change.
+If we choose to move forward, I ask that we meet at least every two weeks.
+Many people begin weekly, particularly at the start, though bi-weekly is the minimum.
+This work unfolds over time, and consistent sessions allow trust, depth, and real integration to develop.
+Continuity matters, especially in relational work.

-My fee is $175 for a 50-minute session.
+• My fee is $175 for a 50-minute session.
 I operate as a private-pay practice and do not bill insurance.
-Working outside of insurance allows our time together to remain centered on the relational process itself, without the need for diagnosis or external requirements.

-I understand that financial circumstances vary.
+I recognize that financial circumstances vary.
 A limited number of sliding scale spaces are available for those experiencing financial strain.
-If cost feels like a concern, I welcome that conversation during our consultation.
-It’s important to me that we approach this work with clarity and mutual understanding from the outset.
+If cost is part of your consideration, we can discuss it thoughtfully during our consultation.

 a little about me…